As 2020 evolves, a new reality in fundraising is clear. Virtual fundraising can help nonprofits survive and grow in today’s changing landscape.

 Step 7: End your virtual fundraising campaign or event.

 The clock is ticking, and the end of your virtual fundraiser is almost here.

 Luckily, you don’t have to worry about closing the bidding or online fundraising, because your mobile bidding or peer-to-peer software will automatically do it for you!

-Most of all, tie all donor communications to the results you achieved, the dollars raised, and how the funds will be used to support your mission.
+Use social media blast posts to thank everyone who helped: donors, staff, volunteers, and peer-to-peer participants alike.
+Most importantly, tie all donor communications to the results you achieved, the dollars raised, and how the funds will be used to support your mission.

 Once follow-up is underway, begin reviewing the performance of your virtual fundraising campaign or event.
 How did you do at reaching your goals?
 What can you change next time to boost your results?
 Using dedicated virtual fundraising software drastically simplifies this process since all campaign data will be saved in a central location.